Filtering for Anderson acceleration: Filtered AA

 Here we present a novel length filtering strategy.
+It is motivated by the bounds on columns of $R^{-1}$ from proposition \ref{prop:colbd}.
+In this algorithm, the Frobenius norm of the first $k$ columns of $F$ multiplied by the sum over the bounds of the squared norms of each column of $R^{-1}$, denoted $b_j, ~j = 1, \ldots, k$, as defined in \eqref{eqn:colbd1}-\eqref{eqn:colbdj}, are used to bound the square of the Frobenius condition number of $F$, denoted in the algorithm as $C_F$.
+From $m_k$ down to $1$, the constant $C_F$ determined by the first $k$ columns of $F$ is updated, until it is less than a desired (user-chosen) number.
+On terminating this loop with some number of $\bar k \ge 1$ columns remaining, the columns $j > \bar k$ are removed from the matrices $E$ and $F$.

-It is justified in the next section by proposition \ref{prop:colbd} and theorem \ref{thm:condbd}.
-The main theorem \ref{thm:condbd} shows the combination of length filtering algorithm \ref{alg:lfilt} and angle filtering algorithm \ref{alg:afilt} controls the Frobenius condition number of the least-squares matrix $F_k$ at each iteration $k$ of FAA algorithm \ref{alg:faa}.
+The combination of length and angle filtering is further justified in the next section by the main theorem \ref{thm:condbd}, which shows the combination of length filtering algorithm \ref{alg:lfilt} and angle filtering algorithm \ref{alg:afilt} controls the Frobenius condition number of the least-squares matrix $F_k$ at each iteration $k$ of FAA algorithm \ref{alg:faa}.

 \begin{alg}[$E,F, m$ = Length filtering($E,F,m,c_s$)] Filter out columns of $F$ by length.

 \end{alg}